Menu

 NEEDS ASSESSMENT

-Current estimates are that nearly 6.5 million Americans over the age of 20 have heart failure (HF) and there are 960,000 new cases annually.
-HF is one of the most common causes of cardiovascular mortality and severe morbidity.
-Recently developed and approved drugs and devices for the management of heart failure provide a great opportunity for improved outcome and need to be incorporated into the care of patients with heart failure.
-Recent data continues to show an important gap between published guideline recommendations for diagnosis and treatment of heart failure and practice (Journal of clinical medicine 2023; 12:1020) and demonstrates that life-saving drugs and devices are underutilized.
-Inadequate guideline directed medical therapy (GDMT) has been shown to confer a significant excess mortality (Clin Cardiol.
+Current estimates show 6.5 million Americans over the age of 20 have heart failure (HF) with 960,000 new cases diagnosed annually.
+HF is complex and multifaceted and is one of the most common causes of cardiovascular mortality and severe morbidity resulting in a higher rate of hospitalizations.
+Recently developed and approved drugs and devices for the management of heart failure of various etiologies offer a greater opportunity for improved outcome and need to be incorporated into the care of patients with these conditions.
+Recent data continues to show an important gap between published guideline recommendations for diagnosis and treatment of heart failure and practice (Journal of Clinical Medicine 2023; 12:1020) and demonstrate that life-saving drugs and devices are underutilized.
+Failure of proper guideline-directed medical and device therapy has been shown to confer a significant excess mortality (Clin.
+Cardiol.
 2021; 44:1192–1198).
-Most patients with HF are managed by non-cardiologist health care providers and providers without training in advanced heart failure ( Int J Cardiol 2021; 343:63) .
-Physicians’ education has been shown to result in a significant improvement in knowledge scales in HF care.
-(PLoS One2022 Feb 4;17(2): e0263523).
-Non-surgical, catheter-based repair of different valves is available to patients with heart failure who are at high risk for surgery.
-There is still underutilization of these procedures.
-(Cardiovasc Revasc Med 2022; 37:712) For all these reasons there is a need for education and incorporation of recent guidelines by clinicians.
-The 2024 symposium continues the tradition of almost 3 decades and has been designed to provide a comprehensive update on many of the new diagnostic and therapeutic modalities as well as information on new practice guidelines for the management of patients with HF.
+Most patients with HF are managed by non-cardiologist health care providers and providers without training in advanced heart failure (Int.
+J Cardiol 2021; 343:63).
+Physicians’ education has been shown to result in a significant improvement in knowledge scales in HF care (PLoS One 2022 Feb 4;17(2): e0263523) and is of utmost importance.